soyart/webtools/artnoi.com/src/blog/2024/orm-bad/index.md

 When using ORM, the most fine-grained controls of these SQL executions are usually done using some of these `Suffix` stuff.

+Another reason that ORM needlessly increases complexity for our code is that ORM usually comes with framework-specific way to define database interactions.
+Adding another "language" (the ORM definitions) is of course going to make our code require more context to read.

 ## ORM is not standardized

-Sometimes at my 1st company, we needed to make changes to database code.
+Sometimes at my previous company, we needed to make changes to database code.
 Most of the times it's due to race condition, or new features needed complex queries.